Skip to content

 4. Check the back panel of the internal hard drive and its interface connector type (SATA/IDE/PATA).
 In this example, the HP 15s-dr1000 series Laptop has an HDD with a SATA interface.

-6. Connect your revived hard drive inside the External Hard Drive Enclosure to your PC/Laptop using its SATA to USB cable.
+6. Place your revived hard drive inside the External Hard Drive Enclosure to your PC/Laptop using its SATA to USB cable.

 7. Right-click on My Computer→Manage→Storage→Disk Management.
 Observe an additional space as soon the external storage device gets detected in your PC/Laptop’s disk management as shown in the image.